'Bear of the Pyrenees', former Airbus CEO Jean Pierson dies - Up News Info

 Article content

-“He didn’t care about his salary and all he cared about was the people and the success of Airbus,” said Mohamed El Borai, president of Reliance Aerospace and a former Pierson employee.
+“He was an inspirational leader.
+He didn’t care about his salary and all he cared about was the people and the success of Airbus,” said Mohamed El Borai, president of Reliance Aerospace and a former Pierson employee.

-Nicknamed the “Bear of the Pyrenees” in the French press, the gruff, steak-loving businessman and bon vivant took gambles that still echo in an industry where success or failure is measured in decades.
+Nicknamed the “Bear of the Pyrenees,” the gruff steak-loving businessman and bon vivant took gambles that still shape an industry where success or failure is measured in decades.

 Advertisement